YuanKJing/YuanKJing/README.md

 <!--Start Intro-->

 <p align="left">
 My name is Junqi Jing (Chinese: 荆浚淇).I am an undergraduate student at Harbin Institute of Technology.
-I have also done a research internship and visited students in Milab Donglin Wang’s ENCODE Lab(WestLake University) before.
+I have also done a research internship and visited students in  Donglin Wang’s Milab(WestLake University) before.

 I am broadly interested in various software development technology and Genrated Embodied AI/LLM.